Human Geography degree – BA (Hons) – Bath Spa University Skip to main content

 Within modules you'll also undertake fieldwork in the local area including on our beautiful Newton Park campus, as well as in locations such as the Mendip Hills, the Somerset Levels, the Royal Geographical Society in London and the Jurassic Coast of Dorset.

-Please note that you will have to make a financial contribution towards residential field trips.
+Please note that you'll have to make a financial contribution towards residential field trips.

 Work placements, industry links and internships

-Guest speakers from industry and previous graduates contribute to the learning experience throughout the course.
+Guest speakers from industry and previous graduates contribute to your learning experience throughout the course.
 This insightful engagement with potential employers will help you make those all-important career decisions when you graduate.

 Competitions and awards

-There are prizes awarded each year in recognition of excellence in the core modules.
-This culminates with the Geography Project of the Year Award, for the best dissertation.
+Prizes are awarded each year in recognition of excellence in the core modules.
+This culminates with the Geography Project of the Year Award for the best dissertation.

 Careers